-Traumatic brain injury (TBI) is a serious public health problem and in the United States.
-A TBI is caused by a bump, blow, jolt, or penetration to the head that disrupts the normal function of the brain.
+TBI is a serious public health problem in the United States.
+A TBI is caused by a bump, blow, jolt, or penetration to the head disrupting normal function of the brain.
 Each year, TBIs contribute to a substantial number of deaths and cases of permanent disability.
 TBI may be reported as a cause of injury/death alone or in combination with other injuries or conditions.
 Figure 1: Percentage of Annual TBI-Related Deaths,